social-media-ethics-automation/book/docs/_sources/ch16_crowdsourcing/02_planned_crowdsourcing.md

 You probably already have some ideas of how crowds can work together on things like editing articles on a site like Wikipedia or answer questions on a site like Quora, but let's look at some other examples of how crowds can work together.

 [Fold-It](https://en.wikipedia.org/wiki/Foldit) is a game that lets players attempt to fold proteins.
 At the time, researchers were having trouble getting computers to do this task for complex proteins, so they made a game for humans to try it.
-Researchers analyzed the best players results for their research and were able to publish scientific discoveries based on the contributions of players.
+Researchers analyzed the best players' results for their research and were able to publish scientific discoveries based on the contributions of players.

 ```{figure} fold-it.png
 ---